 Landscaping to Prevent Mosquitoes

-Plants provide an effective barrier, but they cannot protect your entire yard.
-For the best results, you need a combination approach that utilizes both plants and mosquito traps.
+For best results combine our landscaping tips with a powerful trap!
 Don’t want an ugly mosquito trap?
 DynaTrap provides as much style in the design of their traps as they do mosquito trapping power.
 DynaTrap Outdoor Insect Traps can provide up to 1 acre of coverage against a variety of flying insect pests, not just mosquitoes.
+These traps use zero harsh chemicals, or pesticides, making them ideal for homes with kids and pets.

-There are so many different plants in this article that it can be hard to choose which ones you will like the most.
-Experiment with different kinds until you find some that suit your taste in decor.
-Once you’ve got your garden planted and defenses set up, share your pictures on our Facebook page!
+There are so many different ways that you can landscape your yard to help stop mosquitoes from ruining your time outdoors.
+Experiment with different tips and tricks until you find one that suits your taste in outdoor decor.
+Once you’ve got your yard landscaped and your defenses set up, share your pictures on our Facebook page!
 If you’re looking for exclusive deals, new product alerts, or updates in general, consider signing up for our e-newsletter.